 - 1. Review of Incidents of Near Misses recorded in the Incident Register as soon as possible after the event.
 A review of the underlying causes (The Hazard) will then take place. - 2.
 Daily Inspections.
 All staff are expected to demonstrate ongoing vigilance in the workplace by conducting a daily Hazard check of their work area measuring it against the Risk Assessment Matrix on the Hazard_Maintenace Report Form (See Appendix).
 Of particular concern is where there has been any change made to the environment, e.g. new furniture or equipment, or activities.
 This includes whatever areas the worker may be on duty.
 Resolve issues immediately, completely and without likelihood of recurrence, if possible, otherwise it becomes a future job by assessing, communicating and controlling the maintenance and/or hazard following the process outlined below. - 3.
-Weekly Inspections: A Work Health and Safety Representative or a person appointed by the Principal will conduct general weekly ground inspections using the WHSW Inspection Checklist - Weekly (See Appendix).
-Resolve issues immediately, completely and without likelihood of recurrence, if possible, otherwise it becomes a future job by assessing, communicating and controlling the maintenance and/or hazard following the process outlined below. - 4.
-Bi-annual Inspections: A Work Health Safety Representative or a person appointed by the Educational Administrator will conduct bi-annual inspections of the full school property and grounds during semester breaks using the OHSW Inspection Checklist Bi-annual (See Appendix) and Playground Inspection Checklist (See Appendix).
+Weekly Inspections: A Work Health and Safety Representative or a person appointed by the Principal will conduct general weekly ground inspections using the WHSW Inspection Checklist Weekly (See Appendix).
+Resolve issues immediately, completely and without likelihood of recurrence, if possible, otherwise it becomes a future job by assessing, communicating and controlling the maintenance and/or hazard following the process outlined below.
+If no staff member volunteers for this role, the Finance Manager assumes this role. - 4.
+Bi-annual Inspections: A Work Health Safety Representative or a person appointed by the Principal will conduct bi-annual inspections of the full school property and grounds during semester breaks using the OHSW Inspection Checklist Bi-annual (See Appendix) and Playground Inspection Checklist (See Appendix).
 This is the same time routine maintenance and inspections are conducted by professionals to meet requirements set out in this policy.
 (See Appendix-Building and Ground Routine Maintenance)